markkey014/lavender-splash-maker/README.md

 # Redmi Note 7/7s Boot Splash maker
 ## own your phone

 This is not a boot animation.
-If you don't know what the boot splash is, please refrain from using this code.
+If you don't know what boot splash is, please refrain from using this code.

 - Only tested on global firmware
-- ✨For Xiaomi Lavender ✨
+- ✨ For Xiaomi Lavender ✨

 ## IMPORTANT
 Please make sure your device's bootloader is unlocked